Venice Travel Tip #1 > Misadventures in Venice Hotel Hunting

-Have you ever noticed that the vast majority of the photos you see of Venice are of the water, gondolas on the water, beautiful building next to the water, etc. Nobody shows you what the maze of teeny, tiny alleyways between all those buildings looks like.
+Have you ever noticed that the vast majority of the photos you see of Venice are of the water, gondolas on the water, beautiful buildings next to the water, etc?
+Nobody shows you what the maze of teeny, tiny alleyways between all those buildings looks like.

 So, based on my own experience of finding out the hard way, my number 1 travel tip for Venice is: pay the water taxi price to get to your hotel!